taustation-fan/players-guide/README.md

 if you purchase a vat-grown clone, you can select its genotype against an additional payment of 20 bonds.

-Both vat-grown and 3D-printed clones have a fixed gestation time of 100 segments, which can be halved for 70 bonds.
+Both vat-grown and 3D-printed clones have a fixed gestation time of 100 segments (one day), which can be halved for 70 bonds.

 *Premium* clones cost a flat rate of 99 bonds, and offer the advantage that